Prince-Abir/Prince-Abir/README.md

 - 👋 Hi, I’m @Prince-Abir
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on teaching something new!
 - 📫 How to reach me? just email me: mahmudabir112@gmail.com